tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 In cases where CWT claims are both present in the payload and the header, an application receiving such a structure MUST verify that their values are identical, unless the application defines other specific processing rules for these claims.

-Implementers should also review the security considerations for CWT which are documented in section 8 of [@RFC8392].
+Implementers should also review the security considerations for CWT, which are documented in Section 8 of [@RFC8392].

 # IANA Considerations